-Journal of the Nigerian Society of Physical Sciences (JNSPS) welcomes five new Editors in Physics, Chemistry, Earth Sciences, Mathematics, Statistics, and Computer Science.
+Journal of the Nigerian Society of Physical Sciences (JNSPS) welcomes ten new Editors in Physics, Chemistry, Earth Sciences, Mathematics, Statistics, and Computer Science.
 These are

 JNSPS Competing Interest Policy

 JNSPS' policy was created to manage and not eliminate conflicting interests.
 The policy's core principle is that authors, reviewers, editors must disclose any affiliations that could be considered to be posing conflicts of interest in relation to the manuscript.
 A conflicting interest disclosure is rarely a cause to invalidate research results or to change the opinions of editors or referees.
 It provides information to the reader that allows them to independently evaluate the work.

 A footnote explaining the nature of a competing interests is added to any article published after the disclosure is made by the editor or the author.

 JNSPS reserves rights to issue an Erratum that discloses any competing interests regarding papers published in the past.
 Authors, reviewers or editors of papers that were published in the past may be subject to disciplinary action, including exclusion from publication.
 This policy is applicable for all publications published in JNSPS

 Interest in a financial organization whose product/service is related to the subject matter of the article should be disclosed as a conflicting interest, an.

 Conflicts can arise in personal relationships with family, friends or enemies as well as colleagues and competitors.
 It is possible for a editor/reviewer to have difficulties providing impartial decision/reviews of articles that have been written by co-workers.
 As a consequence, reviewing the work of competing authors may prove difficult.
 There may be strong family bonds that make it difficult for you to be objective when reviewing the work of competitors.
 If there is such conflict of interest, you can't serve as editor/reviewer of the manuscript.

 iii.
 Authors responsiblities